Sabicool/Medicine/01 Disciplines/Cardiology/Presenting Complaints/Chest Pain.md

 - Patients with PE, pericarditis or pneumothorax are dyspnoeic and breathe with shallow, painful respirations (pleuritic pain)
 - However, even if patients look well and appear comfortable at rest, they may still have a life-threatening underlying cause such as ACS, aortic dissection or PE
 ## A → E Assessment
-Prioritise assessing C in stable patients:
+Prioritise assessing C in stable patients; see immediate management below
 - C
 	- Blood pressure?
 		- Most patients have normal BP